November 30, 2022

 Weaver is looking forward to contributing her data to the existing scientific body of knowledge.

-“Much of the available research surrounding these green nanoparticles focuses on characterizating their size, shape and light absorption.
+“Much of the available research surrounding these green nanoparticles focuses on characterizing their size, shape and light absorption.
 There are very few studies that examine the possible cytotoxic effects these nanoparticles present to various cancer cell lines,” Weaver said.
 “I’m very excited to publish my own findings to the scientific community that corroborates the existing studies.”

 Using Honey To Suppress Inflammation